 Mt.
 Cho Oyu which stands astride Nepal – Tibet border and to the west of Mt.
 Everest, has offered an excellent choice for all mountaineers wishing to climb their first 8,000 and over higher.
-It is technically straightforward climb accessibility easy with a minimal danger.
-Basecamp can be planned fairly, experiencing it all a little bit more comfortable and tolerable.
+It is technically straightforward climb accessibility easy with minimal danger.
+So base camp can be planned fairly, experiencing it all a little bit more comfortable and tolerable.

 Cho Oyu Expedition begins in Kathmandu from where our visas for Tibet have to be processed.
-We then drive along the Friendship – Highway to Zhangmu at the Nepal-Tibet frontier.
-Our Chinese Liaison Officers and transport will be meeting us here.
-We travel by bus or jeep with all our equipment going by truck.
+Then, we drive along with the Friendship – Highway to Zhangmu at the Nepal-Tibet frontier.
+And our Chinese Liaison Officers and transport will be meeting us here.
+Then after we travel by bus or jeep with all our equipment going by truck.
 Normally we would expect to spend two days in Nyalam for acclimatization before driving over the Laguna La (Pass) to the old village of Tingri.
 The Pass rises high above the Tibetan plains and Base Camp is reached in a couple of hours from Tingri.

 After the Advance Base Camp, it is approximately three miles to the start of the mountain proper.
-A vague path leads through the easy moraine covered glaciers.
-At an elevation of 6,400 meters, Camp I will be fixed.
+Here a vague path leads through the easy moraine-covered glaciers.
+Camp I will be fixed at an elevation of 6,400 meters.
 If there is no snow, there is a steep path going up an interminable scree slope which progresses the higher you climb.
-The camp will be located on a broad snowfield at the foot of the ridge leading up to a Serac barrier which is the only real technical section of the route.
+The camp will be located on a broad snowfield at the foot of the ridge leading up to a Serac barrier.
+This is the only real technical section of the route.

-At about 6,900 meters the ridge is blocked by a line of ice cliffs.
+The ridge is blocked by a line of ice cliffs at about 6,900 meters.
 Close inspection reveals many fixed ropes.
 We will fix a new rope in co-operation with any other trips that may be on the mountain with us.
 Normally we have one rope for ascent and another for a descent on this pitch, which is about 40 meters high.
 This is the hardest part of the mountain but is not a difficult jammer.
 Above the Serac, we climb out onto a plateau cut by huge crevasses.
-Wending our way between them we place Camp II at about 7,100 meters elevation
+Wending our way between them we place Camp II at about 7,100 meters elevation.

-Leaving Camp II we climb more easily through broad snow slopes to Camp III, at an elevation of 7,500 meters.
+After leaving Camp II we climb more easily through broad snow slopes to Camp III.
+Camp III is at an elevation of 7,500 meters.
 This will be the highest camp.
-We make the attempts for the SUMMIT from here.
-On the Summit day, it involves with an early start.
+So, we make the attempts for the SUMMIT from here.
+On the Summit day of Cho Oyu, it involves an early start.
 Depending on weather/snow conditions we may or may not encounter some easy scrambling as we make our way up and across the low angled West Face.